Brickrouge/Brickrouge/README.md

 Brickrouge is an open source object-oriented toolkit for PHP5.3+ that helps you create elements, widgets and forms for your webapps or sites.
-Using the many features provided by the toolkit you can create any kind of element, or you can use built-in elements which are commoly found in web applications such as forms, text inputs, popovers or date pickers.
+Using the many features provided by the toolkit you can create any kind of HTML element, or use provided classes to create elements commoly found in web applications such as forms, text inputs, popovers or date pickers.
 Whatever you choose you can always override attributes or behaviours to get exactly what you want.

 Out of the box you have everything you need to create anchors, buttons, text inputs, textareas,